Skip to main content

 Stamp Duty

 Whether you're a first-time buyer or a long-term homeowner looking to downsize, the one expense that can often be overlooked when buying a new home is stamp duty.
-With stamp duty rates set to rise on 1st April 2025, now is the time to lock in the existing, lower rates to reduce your outgoings when purchasing your new home.
+New stamp duty rates came into effect from 1st April 2025.
+We've got you covered with all of the latest information, including what these new rates mean for first-time buyers.

 Help to buy